 What is the value behind Bitcoin, and why is Bitcoin worth money?
 How do you determine a Bitcoin’s price?

 We will try to answer these and other questions in our today’s article.

-Why Bitcoin has value?
+Why Does Bitcoin have value?

-As a matter of fact, the answer to this question is quite simple.
+The answer to this question is quite simple.
 If we take a look at the basics of economics, which are supply, demand, utility, and scarcity, we will have our answer.